gregcube/spooky_scoreboard_daemon/INSTALL.md

 plug QR scanner into hub, and hub into USB port.*

 #### Supported Games
-Only games using the "UP" computer board are currently supported.
+"UP"-supported games:
 - Halloween
 - Ultraman
 - Texas Chainsaw Massacre

+"miniPC"-supported games:
+- Evil Dead

-If your game has a mini-PC, please create an issue thread [here](https://github.com/gregcube/spooky_scoreboard_daemon/issues), and we can work together to add support for your game.
+If your game is not listed, please create an issue thread [here](https://github.com/gregcube/spooky_scoreboard_daemon/issues), and we can work together to get your machine online.

 ---